2010-2013 Mazda 3

 Both systems include a factory amp.
 If you choose a new stereo with front and rear preamp outputs, the discounted wiring harness will connect directly to the new receiver.
 If you choose a receiver without those outputs, our installation package will include the line converter you'll need to retain use of the amp.

-Replacing the radio is easy in this car.
-Replacing some of the speakers is, um, not so much.
-It's nothing the average DIY-er can't handle, but there's some extensive disassembly involved in some cases, so you'll need to stay organized and stay patient.
-And remember that your Crutchfield purchase includes free tech support for the life of the gear.
+Replacing the standard radio is reasonably easy in this car, but the 2013 nav receiver has some unique quirks that we'll discuss below.
+Replacing some of the speakers can be a bit challenging because there's some extensive disassembly involved in some cases.
+It's nothing the average DIY-er can't handle, but you'll need to stay organized and stay patient.
+Remember that your Crutchfield purchase includes free tech support for the life of the gear.
 If you have questions, just give us a call.

 You can replace the stock radio with single-DIN or double-DIN aftermarket models (Crutchfield Research Photo)